 - 2 cloves garlic, crushed

-- ¼ cup crushed tomatoes or 2 tbsp tomato paste
+- ¼ cup crushed tomatoes or 2 tablespoon tomato paste

-- ½ tbsp Braggs Soy Seasoning, or tamari/soy sauce (Use slightly less if using tamari/soy sauce)
+- ½ tablespoon Braggs Soy Seasoning, or tamari/soy sauce (Use slightly less if using tamari/soy sauce)

 - Sea salt and black pepper to taste

 - Remove the tofu from its packaging and place it in a large skillet.
 Add in all other ingredients.

 - Cook the mixture gently on a medium-low stovetop heat for about 20 minutes – stirring regularly – until the garlic, herbs and spices have become fragrant and the liquid from the tomatoes has evaporated.

 - The soft tofu will naturally break up and start to look like scrambled eggs – this is how it should look!